Home / The Firm / People / Jillian L. Christiansen

 Biography

-Jillian Christiansen is an associate in Hawley Troxell’s Business, Tax, and Public Finance practice groups.
+Jillian Christiansen is an associate in Hawley Troxell’s Banking, Business, Tax, and Public Finance practice groups.
 Jillian is a 2021 graduate of the University of Idaho College of Law, receiving a CALI Award for Partnership/Corporate Tax, and received an LL.M. in Taxation from Georgetown University Law School in 2022.
 Prior to joining Hawley Troxell, Jillian spent three years as a Public Finance tax attorney, preparing tax compliance certificates and providing tax assistance relating to public finance matters, and is a former Deputy Attorney General of the Idaho State Tax Commission.

 An Idaho native, Jillian spends her free time reading, playing board games, and spending time with her family and her dog, Ruger.